 Believe it or not, dark chocolate can give you a slight energy boost.
 Cocoa beans contain caffeine as well, and a single bar of semisweet chocolate can contain around 20mg.
-Try some easy chocolate desserts with or without your coffee.
+Here are 40 ways to get your dark chocolate fix.

 Along with satisfying tummies between lunch and dinner, some protein bars can fight the 3 p.m. blues with a zap of caffeine.
 Some popular brands contain up to 50mg per bar.